-- All staff should be clear as to our school behaviour policy and procedures with regards to bullying. - It is important that we do everything we reasonably can to protect the victim from bullying and harassment as a result of any report they have made. - Close supervision of pupils identified as either victims or perpetrators both inside and outside at break times and lunchtimes. - Any conviction (even with legal anonymity reporting restrictions) is potentially going to generate interest among other pupils or students in the school.
-It will be important that we ensure both the victim and perpetrator(s) remain protected, especially from any bullying or harassment (including online). - PSHE scheme of work includes lessons aimed at personal responsibility, antibullying, understanding and managing feelings, empathy and awareness.
-Anti-Bullying week is supported annually with classroom activities. - Post incident learning is conducted after every incident of bullying and better ways to deal with situations identified and put in place. - Tutor teams identify appropriate strategies and support for both perpetrators and victims. - Regular communication at Staff Briefings regarding issues and concerns.
+- 8.1.
+All staff should be clear as to our school behaviour policy and procedures with regards to bullying. - 8.2.
+It is important that we do everything we reasonably can to protect the victim from bullying and harassment as a result of any report they have made. - 8.3.
+Close supervision of pupils identified as either victims or perpetrators both inside and outside at break times and lunchtimes. - 8.4.
+Any conviction (even with legal anonymity reporting restrictions) is potentially going to generate interest among other pupils or students in the school.
+It will be important that we ensure both the victim and perpetrator(s) remain protected, especially from any bullying or harassment (including online).

+- 8.5.
+PSHE scheme of work includes lessons aimed at personal responsibility, anti-bullying, understanding and managing feelings, empathy and awareness.
+Anti-Bullying week is supported annually with classroom activities. - 8.6.
+Post incident learning is conducted after every incident of bullying and better ways to deal with situations identified and put in place. - 8.7.
+Tutor teams identify appropriate strategies and support for both perpetrators and victims. - 8.8.
+Regular communication at Staff Briefings regarding issues and concerns. - 8.9.
 Whole school initiatives and proactive teaching strategies will be used throughout the school to develop a positive learning environment with the aim of reducing the opportunities for bullying to occur.

+8.10.
 These can include:

-- Active participation in the European funded ENABLE programme. - Involving the whole school community in writing and reviewing the policy - Undertaking regular questionnaires and surveys to monitor the effectiveness of the anti-bullying policy - Each class agreeing on their own set of class rules - Making national anti-bullying week a high profile event each year - Awareness raising through regular anti-bullying assemblies - PHSE & RSHE (Personal, Health & Social Education) scheme of work from Year 3 to Year 11 used to support this policy - Circle time on bullying issues
+- Each class agreeing on their own set of class rules - Making national anti-bullying week a high profile event each vear - PSHE & RSE (Personal, Health & Social Education) scheme of work from Year 3 to Year 11 used to support this policy - Class activities on bullying issues